deleplanquet/code_bp/README.rst

             ├── hypo_interv_frq_band_component          *INPUT*
             └── hypo_interv_frq_band_component_smooth   *OUTPUT*

-| fait la RMS des envelopes sur une fenetre de duree **smooth** secondes

 Energy distribution-based selection
 -----------------------------------

 By running ``select_stat_env.py``, stations will be sorted depending on their P and S-waves energy ratio.
 More precisely, the maxima of energy for both P and S-waves are checked.
 Their ratio (S/P) is compared to the parameter **ratioSP** given by the user through the run of ``parametres.py``.

 ::